-That deep under the water, the blobfish are safe from predators – at least as far as we know.
+That deep under the water, the blobfish is safe from predators – at least as far as we know.
 Most of the threat to their population comes from humans.
 And although many of them die as a result of the trawling nets, we don’t eat them.
-That’s partly due to the texture of the fish as it surfaces, but also because blobfish don’t have much flavor.
+That’s partly due to the texture of the fish as it surfaces, but also because blobfish doesn’t have much flavor.

 We don’t know all the locations blobfish may live – we can chalk that up as another one of the mysteries of the deep, but we know for certain they are found near Tasmania, Australia, and New Zealand.